Car write-off explained

 The final payout that you get from the insurer could end up lower than your outstanding debt to the finance company.

-This might mean that you have to keep making payments on the loan even though you don’t have the car anymore.
+This means you have to keep making payments on the loan - even though you don’t have the car anymore.

 Or your lender might ask you to pay back the outstanding amount in full.